This is the month-by-month information you should consider for your apiary, with thanks to Irish Bee Supplies.

 - If you have controlled swarming you will need to carry out regular inspections

 - If there is a gap in the forage, this is known as the June gap.
 It is necessary to make sure that the bees have plenty of food.
 This is more important if some honey is removed.
+If the hive is light, feed some 1:1 sugar syrup but not if there are supers on the hive.

 - Ensure that the queens are properly mated and they are in your main honey producing hives.
 This should help stop them swarming a second time.